Penticton Dental offers tooth extractions when the tooth is badly damaged, causing spacing issues, or is decayed beyond repair.

 - the tooth is impacted (usually the wisdom teeth)

-Some extractions can be very straightforward, others require significant surgery but most are done with use of normal local anesthetic and do not require sedation.
+Most extractions are straightforward and are done with use of normal local anesthetic and do not require sedation.

 Third molars are more commonly called 'wisdom teeth.'
 Usually appearing in the late teens or early twenties, they often lack sufficient space in the jaw to erupt fully, or even at all.